artemis-prime/chess-two-ways/just-the-chess/CORE_ARCH.md

 abandonResolution(): void             // call if drag was abandoned or finished on an invalid drop target
 ```
 ### **'Put yourself in Check' support via a 'scratch' `Board`**
-Since some moves could result in a player putting themselves or staying in check, we have to screen for this outcome for `Action` before it's actually resolved.
-(The other approach would have been each piece type being responsible for this on their own, which would have been needlessly complicated.)
+Since some moves could result in a player putting themselves or staying in check, we have to screen for this outcome for every `Move` before it's actually resolved to an 'Action'.
+The other approach would be each piece type being responsible for this on their own, which would be needlessly complicated.

-We chose accomplish this via a 'scratch' `Board` in addition to the 'real' `Board`.
+We chose to accomplish this via a 'scratch' `Board` (in addition to the 'real' one).
 On every attempted resolution,

   1) The scratch `Board` is quickly synced to the exact state of the main `Board`
-  2) The same `ActionRecord` that would used when the action is actually taken, is 'applied' to the scratch `Board`.
+  2) The same `ActionRecord` that would used for the real action is actually 'applied' to the scratch `Board`.
-  3) Depending on whether this results in the current player being in check ont the scratcch `Board`, the resolution is either allow or rejected.
+  3) Depending on whether this results in the current player being in check on the scratch `Board`, the `Action` is either resolved or rejected.

 This may seem cumbersome, but it actually ensures that game state is kept pure, and that core logic isn't needlessly complex.
 It's just simply rerun on the 'scratch' `Board`.